raven-cao/reading-spatial/README.md

 # Learning Notes: AMICI & Spatial Transcriptomics

-A personal knowledge map built while studying the AMICI paper and the CRC tumor-immune project in preparation for joining Azizi Lab at Columbia BME.
+A personal knowledge map built while studying the AMICI paper and the CRC tumor-immune project in preparation for engaging with Azizi Lab at Columbia BME.

 **[→ Open the knowledge map](https://[your-username].github.io/amici-notes/)**